 Introduce and teach them in small chunks.
 Use sticky notes to cover the sounds that are not introduced yet.

 Vowel Sound Wall

-I usually see this arrange in a V shape and referred to as a “vowel valley.”
-To be honest, I’m sure there is a good reason why it’s always displayed this way, but I don’t know what that reason is.
+Many vowel sections are organized in a V shape and referred to as a “vowel valley.”
 I arranged mine as a row to make it easier to display (space-wise) and easier to add words underneath.

-- Vowels that make our mouths say eeeeeee (like a smile) like a long e
+- Vowel sounds that make our mouths say eeeeeee (like a smile) like a long e

 - Vowels that make us open our mouths and say /o/ (like the doctor is looking at our throats) like a short a

-- Vowels that make us round our mouths and say /oo/ like a long u
+- Vowel sounds that make us round our mouths and say /oo/ like a long u

 This is what that looks like: long e, short i, long a, short e, short a, long I, short o, short u, /aw/, long o, short oo, long u, /yu/.

 Outside of this string of vowel sounds, you should also include /oi/ and /ou/, and r-controlled vowels (ar, or, ur, ir).